jennawsmith/hw_javascript_smith_jenna/README.md

 ###Comments

-I have no idea if the inception function is correct or not, but it worked.
-I just started putting things in parenthesis and hoped it would work.
+Can you please explain how the inception function should look?
+If I did it right, I still don't understand why it works or how I would use it.